aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

 #### 6.2 Create a Power BI Output
 To output data from Azure Stream Analytics, we'll need to create an output.
-1. Navigate to your Stream Analyics Job in Azure
+1. Navigate to your Stream Analytics Job in Azure
 2. Stop the job if it is running
 3. Click on **Outputs** ![streamAnalytics](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/azure-stream-analytics.png)
 4. Select to add an output and select Power BI in the list ![output](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/azure-stream-analytics-add-output.png)